bio-ontology-research-group/EmbedPVP/README.md

 ## Dependencies
-The code was developed and tested using python 3.7.
+- The code was developed and tested using python 3.7.
 To install python dependencies run:
  `pip install -r requirements.txt`

-We used ([mOWL](hhttps://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based approaches implemented by the mOWL library~
+- We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generated the embedding representation using different embedding-based approaches implemented by the mOWL.

 ## Scripts
 - Details for all the experiments and preprocessing can be found in the [Experiment](https://github.com/bio-ontology-research-group/EmbedPVP/tree/main/src) directory.